zanderteller/dqm/docs/quick_start.rst

 .. code-block::

-    dqm.build_operators()
+    dqm_obj.build_operators()

     print()
-    print("The transpose of the 'similarity' matrix (for converstion of state vectors from raw basis to eigenbasis) has shape:", dqm.simt.shape) print("The position-expectation operator tensor has shape:", dqm.xops.shape) print("The evolution operator has shape:", dqm.exph.shape)
+    print("The transpose of the 'similarity' matrix (for converstion of state vectors from raw basis to eigenbasis) has shape:", dqm_obj.simt.shape) print("The position-expectation operator tensor has shape:", dqm_obj.xops.shape) print("The evolution operator has shape:", dqm_obj.exph.shape)

 Build Frames
 ------------